What could go wrong when submitting a resume online? With these tips, hopefully nothing.

 Follow online resume submission file directions closely

 Most job boards allow you to paste your ASCII (plain text) resume into an online form.
-Some major job boards, such as Monster, will give you the option of uploading a Microsoft Word document.
+Some major job boards will give you the option of uploading a Microsoft Word document.
 Each individual employer will have their own procedures for submission, which may include email, company Website, etc.

 The file format is important since different operating systems (e.g., Windows, Mac OS, UNIX, etc.) encode and decode attachments differently, and sometimes files may not display correctly or open at all.
 Therefore, when submitting via email, we recommend turning off HTML or Rich formatting to ensure your ASCII text is not converted, as various systems and email clients handle display non-ASCII text differently.
 Then paste the ASCII version of your resume in the body of the email.
 Additionally, by attaching the presentation version (Word document), employers who receive attachments will have the option to view your resume in a more visually-appealing format.